Doctor Who news and rumors: Season 11 and beyond (Updated!)

 One of the best things about shows produced by the BBC is that they aren’t beholden to the whims of advertisers.
 Instead, the network is kept operational thanks to annual television license fees that British citizens, organizations, and companies pay.
 The downside is that the shows aren’t beholden to audiences either, meaning they don’t need to keep to any specific schedule to make people happy.
 Shows could come back twice in a year or after a five-year hiatus.
 There are no set rules.

 Season 11 is expected to air in Autumn 2018, although the BBC has not announced a specific release date.

 - For those mourning the loss of Doctor Who on Netflix, it is now available on Amazon Prime.

 Whittaker will be the first female Doctor and the assume the role of the 13th Doctor (although she will be the 14th incarnation of the same Time Lord).
 Her first appearance will be during the Christmas special when she takes over for Capaldi.
-She will then begin her run when the show returns for its 11th season since the show’s 2005 relaunch, and its 37th season overall.
+She will then begin her run in earnest when the show returns for its 11th season since its 2005 relaunch, and its 37th season overall.